ancilcleetus/My-Learning-Journey/Data-Structures-and-Algorithms/README.md

 ## Flow of mastering DSA:

 - Complete a DSA topic
-- Build that Data Structure / Algorithm from scratch
+- Implement that Data Structure / Algorithm from scratch
 - Solve Assignment problems (from [LeetCode](https://leetcode.com/)) for that topic from [Kunal Kushwaha's DSA course](https://github.com/kunal-kushwaha/DSA-Bootcamp-Java) => Easy problems -> 240+, Medium problems -> 200+, Hard problems -> 100+

     For each problem,

-    1. First solve using Brute Force approach (worst complexity)
-    2. Optimize it
+    1. Commit to about 20-30 minutes of trying to solve it by yourself before going to the solution.
+Really try to get some semblance of a correct output.
+Brute force it if you have to - just try to reason about any kind of working solution, no matter how slow.
+It will help you understand the necessities to optimize later.
+    2. If you get stuck, start by looking at a hint.
+Then keep trying to solve it.
+Repeat until there are no more hints.
+    3. No hints?
+Start going through the walkthrough or solution very slowly.
+As soon as you get unstuck, STOP READING.
+    4. Use the bit of insight to start trying to code again.
-    3. Make note of
+    5. Make note of
         - which DSA topic
         - which type of problem
         - which type of patterns used (i.e. how it is optimized)
-    4. Go back to Step 2 and repeat until we cannot optimize further
+    6. Repeat above steps until we cannot optimize further
 - If required, solve more LeetCode problems from that topic (use tags)
+- Repeat above steps for all the DSA topics